selwynpolit/d9book/book/caching.md

 ChainedFastBackend defines a backend with a fast and a consistent backend chain.

 In order to mitigate a network roundtrip for each cache get operation, this cache allows a fast backend to be put in front of a slow(er) backend.
-Typically the fast backend will be something like APCu, and be bound to a single web node, and will not require a network round trip to fetch a cache item.
+Typically, the fast backend will be something like `APCu`, and be bound to a single web node, and will not require a network round trip to fetch a cache item.
 The fast backend will also typically be inconsistent (will only see changes from one web node).
 The slower backend will be something like Mysql, Memcached or Redis, and will be used by all web nodes, thus making it consistent, but also require a network round trip for each cache get.

 In addition to being useful for sites running on multiple web nodes, this backend can also be useful for sites running on a single web node where the fast backend (e.g., APCu) isn't shareable between the web and CLI processes.
 Single-node configurations that don't have that limitation can just use the fast cache backend directly.